hardy-opt/hardy-opt.github.io/_posts/2015-03-15-formatting-and-links.md

 While SVRG reduces variance, we can further enhance performance by incorporating curvature information without the computational burden of full Hessian matrices.
 This is where the **Barzilai-Borwein (BB)** method comes in—a brilliant step-size heuristic derived from quasi-Newton methods that estimates curvature efficiently.

-In **SVRGBB**, we integrate BB into the SVRG framework to achieve superior acceleration:
+In **SVRG-2BB**, we integrate BB into the SVRG direction framework to achieve superior acceleration:

 - We utilize BB-approximated step sizes that adapt dynamically within each epoch, leveraging historical gradient information.
 - We preserve and enhance SVRG’s core variance-reduction structure, creating a synergistic effect.